Greece Aims for 82% Renewable Energy Share by 2030

 Credit: Zsófia Fehér/Pexels

-has unveiled a revised energy and climate plan, aiming for a more ambitious target of 82% renewable energy share in generation by 2030, up from 66% in its previous 2019 plan.
+has unveiled a revised energy and climate plan, aiming for a more ambitious target of 82% share in electricity generation by 2030, up from 66% in its previous 2019 plan.
 The updated strategy will be submitted to the European Commission for approval and outlines Greece's contribution to the EU's overarching goal of reducing greenhouse gas emissions by at least 55% by 2030.

 However, Skylakakis acknowledged that the revised plan does not adequately address the challenges posed by ongoing climate change.
 “The prevailing opinion is that we will be able to prevent the climate crisis before it occurs… but the climate crisis is already here, with huge economic and fiscal implications,” he stated.
 He highlighted the extreme weather conditions in Greece, noting, “We're in October, and this weekend we will have 34 degrees Celsius (93 degrees Fahrenheit) – which means that we have already entered the climate crisis.”